Chandrayaan-2: Failed landing attempt

 On 16 November 2019, the Failure Analysis Committee released its report to the Space Commission, concluding that the crash was caused by a software glitch.
-Phase One of descent from an altitude of 30 km to 7.4 km above the Moon's surface went as intended with velocity being reduced from 1683 m/s to 146 m/s.
-Engines of Vikram lander were capable of throttling between range of 40 to 100% only in increments of 20%.
-Throttling engines in this gradational manner was insufficient in reducing the velocity responsively and hence velocity during the second phase of descent was more than expected.
-Coupled with other control and a guidance related issues this deviation from nominal velocity reduction was beyond the designed parameters of on-board software, causing Vikram to land hard, though it managed to impact relatively near the intended landing site.
-The complete findings have not been made public.
-Vikram's impact site was located at 70.8810°S 22.7840°E by the LROC team after receiving helpful input from Shanmuga Subramanian, a volunteer from Chennai, Tamil Nadu, who located debris from the spacecraft in pictures released by NASA.
+Phase One of descent the Rough Braking Phase from an altitude of 30 km to 7.4 km above the Moon's surface went as intended with velocity being reduced from 1683 m/s to 146 m/s (6058 to 525 km/h).
+Anomalous deviation in performance began 693.8 seconds into powered descent after the end of first phase and with the beginning of Absolute Navigation Phase (also known as Camera Coasting Phase) where lander's orientation is deliberately kept fixed.
+It was found that lander's main engines had slightly higher thrust of 422 N than nominal at 360 N, so during this phase lander slowed down more than it should have.
+The thrust control algorithm was configured to apply corrections towards the end of the phase and not instantaneously allowing large navigation errors to be accumulated.
+After end of camera coasting phase, rate of applying corrections was limited due to builtin safety constraints such as maximum rate at which attitude can change.
+Other contributing issues were, coarse throttling of main engines, polarity related software error, wrong computation of remaining time of flight by onboard algorithm and very rigid requirement to land inside the planned 500×500 meter landing site regardless of non-nominal flight status.
+Subsequently, Vikram lander ended up increasing its horizontal velocity (48 m/s) to reach landing site while descending at high rate (50 m/s) causing Vikram to land hard, though it managed to impact relatively near the intended landing site.
+The complete official report has not been made public.Vikrams impact site was located at 70.8810°S 22.7840°E by the LROC team after receiving helpful input from Shanmuga Subramanian, a volunteer from Chennai, Tamil Nadu, who located debris from the spacecraft in pictures released by NASA.
 While initially estimated to be within 500 m of the intended landing site, best-guess estimates from satellite imagery indicate initial impact about 600 m away.
 The spacecraft shattered upon impact, with debris scattered over almost two dozen locations in an area spanning kilometres.

-The orbiter part of the mission, with eight scientific instruments, remains operational, and will continue its seven-year mission to study the Moon.
+The crash site was later named Tiranga Point after the Chandrayaan-3 landing.